 Project Location: Fresno, California

-Target Student Population: Program is limited to 16 interdisciplinary undergraduate students.
+Target Student Population: Program is limited to 12 undergraduate students.

 Corresponding Course: HUMS 110 Hmong Civilization and Culture OR Honors Colloquium: Hmong Culture, History & Language